 A travel letter is a document you can use to support your application for a visa to travel overseas while you are student.
 This confirms your enrolment status and is addressed to the embassy you are applying to for your visa.

-- Any research student studying at King's on a visa, wishing to travel out of the UK at any time during the academic year.
+- a research student at King's and you want to travel outside the UK at any point during the academic year.

 What should I do before requesting a travel letter?